Tharun-Akuthota/devTinder-web/README.md

   - config nginx - `sudo nano /etc/nginx/sites-available/default`
   - to restart nginx `sudo systemctl restart nginx`
   - modify BASE_URL in front end project to "/api"
+  - do git pull everytime made changes from local to server
+  - and build it again, copy to nginx

 # nginx config